mzivic7/endcord/README.md

 Same reason as above, colors will be added when curses bug is fixed.

 ### No emoji
-If emoji are drawn as empty box or simmilar, it means emoji are not supported by this terminal.
+If emoji are drawn as empty box or similar, it means emoji are not supported by this terminal.
 In that case, enable `emoji_as_text` in `config.ini`.

 ### Sticker cannot be opened
 If the message says it "cannot be opened", then this is lottie sticker.
 These stickers have special vector way of drawing animations and will not be supported.